Is your older small dog missing a few teeth? Looking for the best dog food for older small dogs with few teeth?

 - Softer foods are easier to manage with any teeth issues

 - Make sure any dog food you choose offers complete and balanced nutrition for the life stage of your older small dog.
-Always choose fresh, healthy ingredients that are cooked gently to retain their powerful nutrients.
+Always choose fresh, healthy ingredients that are cooked gently to retain their powerful nutrients and tastes good so your senior dog will want to eat.

 Wondering if your dog is a senior?
 Learn more: How to know if your dog is a senior and other senior dog facts